-Security clearance or National Security Vetting (NSV) provides a certain level of assurance at a point in time as to an individual’s suitability to have trusted access to sensitive information.
-It can also help you to apply for ex military jobs.
+Security clearance, or National Security Vetting (NSV), provides a certain level of assurance at a point in time as to an individual’s suitability to have trusted access to sensitive information.
+It can also help you apply for ex-military jobs.

-To gain a UK security clearance, an individual must undergo a process of examination and evaluation, including a background check, before employment is offered to them.
-The system applies to people whose employment involves access to sensitive government assets, information or personnel.
+To gain a UK security clearance, an individual must undergo an examination and evaluation process, including a background check, before employment is offered.
+The system applies to people whose jobs involve access to sensitive government assets, information or personnel.

-Security cleared personnel can include crown servants, members of the security and intelligence agencies; members of the armed forces; the police; employees of certain other non-government organisations that are obliged to comply with the government’s security procedures and employees of contractors providing goods and services to the government.
+Security cleared personnel can include civil servants, members of the security and intelligence agencies, armed forces personnel, the police, employees of certain other non-government organisations that are obliged to comply with the government’s security procedures and contractors providing goods and services to the government.

 UK security clearance is required to protect assets against threats from hostile intelligence services, cyber security threats, terrorists and other pressure groups.
 The results of the vetting process determine who can be given access to sensitive government information or property.